 Senior Clinical Research Fellow

-Christina studied at The University of Glasgow, gaining a first class honours degree in medical biochemistry and subsequently her medical degree (with honours), when she was jointly awarded the Brunton Medal for the most distinguished graduate in medicine.
+Christina studied at The University of Glasgow, gaining a first class honours degree in medical biochemistry and subsequently her medical degree, when she was jointly awarded the Brunton Medal for the most distinguished graduate in medicine.

 A policy model of cardiovascular disease in moderate-to-advanced chronic kidney disease.